Disorderly Conduct Charges 2C:33-2

-Probably one of the most common charges issued in Monmouth County, in towns like Belmar, Middletown, Holmdel, Long Branch, Asbury Park, Manasquan, Howell and Lake Como is disorderly conduct.
+Probably one of the most common charges issued in Monmouth County, in towns like Belmar, Middletown, Holmdel, Ocean Township, Long Branch, Asbury Park, Manasquan, Howell and Lake Como is disorderly conduct.
 The offense is governed by N.J.S.A.
 2C:33-2a.
 As you will see below, this charge is considered a petty disorderly persons offense, which is more commonly known as a misdemeanor.
 Although it seems minor in the grand scheme of things, the reality is that if convicted, a Defendant will be scarred with a criminal record.
 Typically, most disorderly conduct charges issued in Monmouth County stem from an alcohol driven incident, whether it be a verbal or a physical altercation.
 Furthermore, most disorderly conduct charges are usually in addition to other charges, including but not limited to trespassing, possession of a fake id, resisting arrest, underage possession of alcohol and simple assault.
 You can not take this type of charges lightly.
 If not handled properly, a Defendant could wind up with a criminal record, which in turn could make getting accepted into your dream college, obtaining or maintaining gainful employment or even maintaining certain professional licenses as well.

 Do I Need a Lawyer for Disorderly Conduct Charge in Keyport?

 The Law Offices of Proetta & Oliver is an experienced Monmouth County criminal defense firm.
 Our attorneys represent clients charged with disorderly conduct in courts throughout Monmouth County.
 Over the years, have handled hundreds if not thousands of these types of charges.
 As such, we are well verses in defending this type of offenses.
 If you would like to come into our office to discuss your options then please contact us at 732-858-6959.
 We can go over the specifics of your case and formulate a game plan that will work best to suit your needs.
 Our office is located at 18 Kings Highway in Middletown, directly across the street from the Middletown Municipal Court.
 As always, our initial consultations are free of costs.
 Now here is some key information on the offense of disorderly conduct, including exactly what the prosecution must be able to prove beyond a reasonable doubt.